Model Export with Ultralytics YOLO

 Example

-For more details on the process, including advanced options like handling different input sizes, refer to the ONNX section.
+For more details on the process, including advanced options like handling different input sizes, refer to the ONNX integration guide.

 What are the benefits of using TensorRT for model export?